-The Small Claims Section of the Court assists in settling monetary legal issues and civil problems arising from contractual service disputes and other claims.
-Small claims cases are governed by Utah Code Title 78, Chapter 6.
-There are simplified rules for small claims found in the Rules of Small Claims Procedures of the Utah Code.
+The Small Claims Section of the Court assists in settling monetary legal issues and problems arising from contractual service disputes and other claims.
+Small claims cases are governed by Utah Code Title 78, Chapter 8.
+There are simplified rules for Small Claims found in the Rules of Small Claims Procedures of the Utah Code.

-The maximum amount you may sue for in small claims action is $10,000, and claims may be for money damages only.
+The maximum amount you may sue for in Small Claims action is $15,000.
+Claims may be for money damages only.

 A Small Claims court allows an individual or business to be compensated by a party who has not performed according to an agreement or who has committed a wrongdoing.
 The debt must be owed to you.

 The Court cannot be used to sue for possession of property or to evict a tenant.